seng438-winter-2022/seng438-a4-bjaron/Assignment4-ReportTemplate.md

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing

 # Explain your SELENUIM test case design process
+The GUI testings using Selenium was done through exploratory testing and black box testing on the website sportchek.ca.
+Some functionalities that were tested includes the search function and viewing the cart.
+Our test case design process consisted of individual group members going through the site and finding important functionalities that should be tested.
+Since Selenium captures and replays user actions through the execution of scripts, a semi-automated approach was used.
+After finding a functionality that we want to test, we use the Selenium record feature to record our actions while asserting/verifying components of the page.
+We then run the test through the script which allows us to see if the asserts/verify passes.

 # Explain the use of assertions and checkpoints

 # how did you test each functionaity with different test data